alan-turing-institute/environmental-ds-book/book/index.md

 Here you will find:

-* Research about environmental data and sensors
+* Reproducible pipelines to analyse environmental data and sensors
 * Innovative research in Environmental Data Science
-* Open-source tools for Environmental Data Science
+* Open-source tools for modelling environmental data

 +++ { "kind": "justified"}